 There's a story that station staff spotted the Japanese submarine the afternoon before it sank the hospital ship Centaur in May 1943.
-An operator, checking a radar 'blip' had a visual sighting of a submarine just off the coast at Caloundra but was told by the Navy that he must have been mistaken, because they had no submarines in the area.
+An operator, checking a radar 'blip' had a visual sighting of a submarine just off the coast at Caloundra but was told by the Navy that he must have been mistaken because they had no submarines in the area.
 In the early hours of May 14, the Centaur was torpedoed with the loss of 268 lives.
+Throughout the war, local people took the visitors into their hearts.
+Many families "adopted" men far from home and social functions like dances, card nights, CAMPFIRE Groves and simple entertainment like singalongs and campfires were popular.